hwennnn/SimpCity/README.md

 ## **Development guide**

-During development, please create a new branch `feature-{featureName}-{version}` from the latest development branch.
+During development, please create a new branch `feature-{featureName}` from the latest development branch.
 When the feature is finished developed, please submit a pull request before merging the feature branch to the development branch for code reviewing.

 ## **Commit messages style**